This topic explains and provides examples of end events, and how to manually make changes to them.

 If you need to match run times and transaction times between browsers, check that the end events are set so that the same activities are measured.
 If not, manually change end events as appropriate.

 Note: If you set an end event manually, the setting applies to all browsers.
 If the end event must be different for any browser, you must use an If Browser step.
-See Replaying on all browsers.
+See Replaying on different browsers.

 Changing end events manually